EvaUnit09/asset-dashboard/docs/session/users-api-implementation.md

 - Pagination for large user datasets
 - User authentication and authorization
 - Integration with asset assignment functionality
+- Foreign key relationships between users and assets

 ## Notes

-- Both databases will have their tables created automatically on application startup
+- Users table will be created automatically on application startup or via migration
-- The separation allows for independent scaling and management of user vs asset data
+- Single database simplifies management and relationships
 - Error handling follows existing patterns in the codebase
 - All endpoints follow FastAPI best practices with proper type hints and documentation
+- Easier to implement user-asset relationships in the future